The BEST camping and hammock tarp to make all your adventures more comfortable!

 Nessmuk said, "We go to the woods to smooth it - NOT rough it!"

 In fair weather, the 12' x 10' tarp can be hung higher above the hammock with one side extended like an awning – or simply unstaked and flopped back over the ridgeline.
-Like the smallest tarp, you still have the option of erecting the tarp in a diamond layout for the mildest conditions.
+But cold, rainy, and windy conditions PROVE the versatility of the BEST Camping and Hammock Tarp.

 Make tarp camping MORE secure: Combine your tarp with a continuous ridgeline.